Access our parks and greenspace

 We encourage commercial dog walkers who use Edinburgh's parks and greenspace to sign up to a code of conduct and register their details with us.

 By complying with the code of conduct, you can

 - reduce your impact on the parks and other user

 - set a good example to other dog walkers

 - deliver a safe and quality service to your customers.

 Outdoor fitness instructors

-Outdoor fitness trainers who charge for their services need permission to use the Council's parks and green space.
+Outdoor fitness trainers who charge for their services need permission to use our parks and green spaces.